-Our operations are subject to extensive environmental, health, safety and other laws and regulations that impose significant requirements, costs and liabilities on us.
+We are subject to extensive environmental, health, safety and other laws and regulations that impose significant requirements, costs and liabilities on us.
 These requirements, costs and liabilities could increase as a result of new laws or regulations or changes in the interpretation, implementation or enforcement of existing laws and regulations.
-Our customers are also subject to extensive environmental, health, safety and other laws and regulations, and any new laws or regulations or changes in the interpretation, implementation or enforcement of existing laws and regulations, including laws and regulations related to hydraulic fracturing, could result in decreased demand for our services.
+Our customers are also subject to extensive environmental, health, safety and other laws and regulations, and any new laws or regulations or changes in the interpretation, implementation or enforcement of existing laws and regulations could result in increased costs and decreased demand for our services.

-Our operations are subject to extensive federal, state and local laws and regulations relating to the protection or preservation of the environment, natural resources and human health and safety, including but not limited to the CAA, RCRA, OPA, CWA, CERCLA, HLPSA, Endangered Species Act ("ESA"), Migratory Bird Treaty Act ("MBTA"), the Pipeline Safety, Regulatory Certainty and Job Creation Act of 2011 and OSHA.
-Such laws and regulations affect almost all aspects of our operations and generally require us to obtain and comply with various environmental registrations, licenses, permits, credits, inspections and other approvals.
+Our operations are subject to extensive federal, state and local laws and regulations relating to the protection or preservation of the environment, natural resources and human health and safety, including but not limited to the CAA, RCRA, OPA, CWA, CERCLA, HLPSA, Endangered Species Act ("ESA"), Migratory Bird Treaty Act ("MBTA"), the Pipeline Safety, Regulatory Certainty and Job Creation Act of 2011 DOT and OSHA.
+Such laws and regulations affect almost all aspects of our operations and generally require us to obtain and comply with various environmental registrations, licenses, permits, credits, inspections, material handling procedures and other requirements.
 We incur substantial costs to comply with these laws and regulations, and any failure to comply may expose us to civil, criminal and administrative fees, fines and penalties and interruptions in our operations that could have an adverse impact on our business.
-For example, if an accidental release or spill of petroleum products, chemicals or other hazardous substances occurs at or from our pipelines, storage or other facilities, we may experience significant operational disruptions, and we may have to pay a significant amount to remediate the release or spill, pay government penalties, address natural resource damages, compensate for human exposure and property damage, install costly pollution control equipment or undertake a combination of these and other measures.
-The resulting costs and liabilities could adversely affect our business.
+For example, if an accidental release or spill of petroleum products, chemicals or other hazardous substances occurs at or from our pipelines, storage or other facilities, we may experience significant operational disruptions, and we may have to pay a significant amount to remediate releases, pay government penalties, address natural resource damages, compensate for human exposure and property damage, install costly pollution control equipment or undertake a combination of these and other measures.
 In addition, emission controls required under the CAA and other similar laws could require significant capital expenditures at our facilities.